Frank H. Columbus

 Frank Harry Columbus was born on February 26th, 1941 in Monongahela, Pennsylvania.
 He joined the army upon graduation of high school (1960-1962) and went on to complete his education at the University of Maryland (1960-1964) and George Washington University (1964-1971).
 In 1969, he became the Vice-President of Cambridge Scientific and worked there until 1975.
 In 1975, he was invited to work for Plenum Publishing (now a part of Springer), where he was the Vice-President until 1985 when he founded Nova Science Publishers.

 His humble beginnings were a constant reminder of where he came from.
 Frank saw everyone as equal and treated everyone the same regardless of status or wealth.
 His sense of humour was unique, and his kindness and empathy towards others was obvious to anybody who met him.
-To recall all the things he did for others would not fit into this short biography.
-To show how much he is missed is not possible.

 We will end this short biography with his favorite poem If which sums up Frank’s philosophy on life, the way he approached the many challenges that came his way, and how he saw the world.